ffont/freesound-explorer/README.md

 ### 4) Search for more sounds

 * You are not limit to just a single query.
 If you do more queries, their results will be projected in a new **Space** in the map.
 A Space is simply a specific region of the map which holds to results of a specific query.
 Zooming out enough in the map will reveal all the Spaces arranged in a grid.
 It is possible to abort a search by pressing **ESC** during calculation.
 The corresponding space will be instatly deleted.
+To speed up the map calculation you can disable the animation by pressing the SPACE bar during calculation.

 * Click on the "Spaces" icon in the sidebar (the one with the 4 squares in a grid) to see a list of all the Spaces you have created.